Last Updated: Aug 03, 2017 Views: 141

 an empty shining child of light."

 Unfortunately, we don't have any quotation books just relating to glass...so more general quotation sources like Bartlett's or Grangers may be the best choice.
 A general history of glass, too, might have references to people talking about glass.
-I can send you a bibliography of those titles, if you like....
+I have attached a general bibliography of glass history titles.